 Tachycardia (racing heart rate at rest)

 Slowly reducing the medication with other support mechanisms in place are the means used to offset these reactions.

 WARNING: Never abruptly or quickly stop taking Depakote.
 Find help to assist you with the challenges of Depakote tapering or coming off any psychoactive substance.

-If you or your loved one has been struggling with how to improve a situation where side effects, tolerance or other issues may be blocking your ability to be truly well, and enjoy natural mental health, you owe it to yourself to find out more about how the Alternative to Meds Depakote tapering program could possibly assist you to overcome these challenges.
+You or your loved one may be struggling to improve your situation where side effects, tolerance, or other issues are blocking your ability to enjoy natural mental health and be truly well.
+You owe it to yourself to find out more about how the Alternative to Meds Depakote tapering program works, whether you feel you would be a good candidate, and how it could possibly assist you to overcome these challenges.